Why the Fed’s only Democrat could unseat the current chair

 Brainard has also amassed an unusually large portfolio at the Fed.
 Last year, Powell brought Brainard into the Fed’s close inner circle — a group traditionally confined to the Fed chair, vice chair and New York Fed president — that shapes the monetary policy agenda.
 She has led the modernization of the Community Reinvestment Act, which was crafted to encourage banks to lend in low-income neighborhoods.

 She has also highlighted the risks climate change could pose to the economy and financial system.
-In an October speech, Brainard offered the Fed’s clearest signal yet that the Fed will start reviewing big banks’ exposure to climate risk, with tests known as “scenario analyses” emerging as a key tool.
+In an October speech, Brainard offered the Fed’s clearest signal yet that it will start reviewing big banks’ exposure to climate risk, with tests known as “scenario analyses” emerging as a key tool.
 Brainard also said it would be useful for the Fed to provide guidance to large banks in their efforts to measure and curb climate risks.

 “Although we should be humble about what the first generation of climate scenario analysis is likely to deliver, the challenges we face should not deter us from building the foundations now,” Brainard said.